Murtaza01/obsidian-vault/homework/drama/faustus_final.md

 anger of God, despite God's anger, God still offers his hand to Faustus for repentance, yet Faustus doesn't.

+**Line 11/ But mercy, Faustus, of thy Saviour sweet**\
+**Whose blood alone must wash away thy guilt**\.

+Theis line is said by the old man when he was trying to guide Faustus into repentance, he tells him that Christ is merciful and that his blood can wash away his sins and saves his soul.

 ***Q/ Identify, comment and give the dramatic value of the following extract (quotation).***